About

 Bio

-Renée Bang
+Renée Bang…

-Renée made her professional debut in the first international tour of Broadway’s Grand Hotel - The Musical, directed by 9-time Tony Award® winner Tommy Tune.
-Off Broadway credits include Secrets of A Soccer Mom - directed by Judith Ivey, Lies My Father Told Me - directed by Bryna Wasserman and several one-act productions at Ensemble Studio Theatre, including Horton Foote's The Midnight Caller and Getting Frankie Married.
-Regionally she appeared in a memorable production of Spring Awakening at ReVision Theatre in Asbury Park, NJ and starred as Ado Annie (Oklahoma!) and Rosa Budd (The Mystery of Edwin Drood) at the award winning Weston Playhouse in Weston, VT.
+Off-Broadway, Renée has appeared in acclaimed productions such as Secrets of a Soccer Mom, directed by two-time Tony Award® winner Judith Ivey, Lies My Father Told Me directed by Bryna Wasserman, and several works at the Ensemble Studio Theatre, including Horton Foote’s The Midnight Caller and Getting Frankie Married.
+Regional credits include a standout performance in Spring Awakening at ReVision Theatre and starring roles as Ado Annie in Oklahoma! and Rosa Budd in The Mystery of Edwin Drood at the award-winning Weston Playhouse.